-- On May 24, 2022, the Company announced that an interim suspension order had been issued by judge of the Agrarian Court of Altamira further to a request by the DPE made in August 2020 in connection with the potential impact to the people living along the Xingu River. - On July 20, 2022, the Company announced that the Supreme Court of Para State had overturned the preliminary suspension order issued by the Agrarian Court of Altamira (as announced by the Company on May 24, 2022), on the grounds that there was no evidence of damage or harm to the riverside people and that they were properly consulted as part of the environmental studies conducted by the Company.
-The Volta Grande Gold Project continues to remain subject to the suspension order issued in connection with the FUNAI Litigation.
-For further details, please see the section titled "Permitting, Licensing and Legal History". - In October 2022, Peter Tagliamonte's loan repayment date was extended to October 23, 2023 with the same terms and the loan principal of \$460,622 remained payable. - On March 1, 2023, the Altamira Federal Court dismissed an action filed by the DPU in 2017 requesting for an injunction against the Company's LI.
-The Altamira Federal Court's reason for dismissal was that the action is with respect to the same subject matter as the action against the Company filed by the MPF, namely the injunction against the Company's licenses, presentation of the ECI, completion of the ECI in accordance with ILO Convention 169 and FUNAI approval of the ECI. - Belo Sun has initiated discussions and interviews with PBA consulting firms to establish mitigation and compensation to address possible impacts from the Volta Grande Gold Project that were identified in the ECI.
+- On September 12, 2023, the Federal Court of Appeals in Brasilia ("TRF1") has ruled unanimously that, going forward, the Federal Brazilian Institute of the Environment ("IBAMA") will be the competent authority for the environmental permitting process of the Volta Grande Gold Project.
+Belo Sun has requested some clarifications on the decision and is evaluating the potential of appealing the decision. - On March 1, 2023, the Altamira Federal Court dismissed an action filed by the DPU in 2017 requesting for an injunction against the Company's LI.
+The Altamira Federal Court's reason for dismissal was that the action is with respect to the same subject matter as the action against the Company filed by the MPF, namely the injunction against the Company's licenses, presentation of the ECI, completion of the ECI in accordance with ILO Convention 169 and FUNAI approval of the ECI. - Belo Sun has participated in discussions and interviews with PBA consulting firms to establish mitigation and compensation to address possible impacts from the Volta Grande Gold Project that were identified in the ECI.
 The Company is also considering and investigating the possibility of establishing a benefit fund for the Indigenous and local communities.
 The fund would be financed from net profits from the Volta Grande Gold Project and would provide financial resources to assist in local community and Indigenous community projects. - Belo Sun received notification from SEMAS allowing it to proceed with PBA activities and also requested the Company provide an update on all the technical studies and activities that were done and undertaken since the LI was issued.
-With this notification from SEMAS, the Company can also undertake various technical studies and activities that were listed as conditions of the ECI. - Belo Sun has initiated discussions and interviews with various environmental and technical consulting firms to assist with these activities.
+With the TRF1 ruling that IBAMA will be the permitting authority going forward, the Company had discussions with IBAMA and is currently waiting for the permitting files and documentation to be transferred from Para State government to IBAMA and the Federal government.
+The Company is hoping that IBAMA can undertake a review of the various technical studies and permitting activities to determine if they will proceed with what has already been completed or will require the Company to start a new process. - Belo Sun is in the process of trying to get the permitting files from SEMAS transferred over to IBAMA.
+SEMAS has transferred the responsibility over to the PGE, which is the legal department of the Para state government.
+This is a bureaucratic process and may take time and the Company cannot estimate how long this process will take. - Belo Sun initiated discussions and interviews with various environmental and technical consulting firms to assist with these activities and once confirmation is received from the permitting authority is ready to proceed. - Belo Sun joined IBRAM ("Brazil Mining Association").
+This association represents mining companies and works to strengthen relations between mining companies and the various stakeholders, such as their professionals and suppliers, the government and society.
+It also acts to connect the sector.
+It encourages innovation, disseminates knowledge, fosters and disseminates good practices and articulates business and development opportunities for the mining industry.